mya4k/wlib/doc/index.md

 typedef /* type */	wl_umax,	wl_UMax;
 ```

-A fixed-size integer type means an integer type, which width does not depends on a system.
-There are 10 distinct fixed-size integer types.
+A fixed-size integer type means an integer type, which width stays constant across different system.
+There are 8 distinct fixed-size integer types.

 Since basic C types (`char`, `short`, `int`, `long`, etc.) widths are not specified in the ISO C standard, it was left for compilers to decide their sizes on their own.
 The sizes of basic C types are diffirent depending on your Operating System, CPU Architecture, Compiler options, etc. However, rather handily, there a several common data models that majority of systems design their C types according to; the `<sys/damo.h>` is responsible for correctly using system information to define a data model (the `DATA_MODEL` macro).
 The implimentation of fixed-size integer types shall be done through those data models (unless there is a better replacement for this model, in which case let us know).

-Alternatively, `USE_STDINT` macro can be defined with any non-zero value at build time, to signal WLib to impliment its fixed-size integer types through `<stdint.h>`'s definitions of fixed-size integer types.
-The implimentation of `<types.h>` shall account for this.
+`USE_STDINT` macro can be defined with any non-zero value at build time, to signal WLib to impliment its fixed-size integer types through `<stdint.h>`'s definitions of fixed-size integer types rather than the method described above.

 A table for integer type reference.
 Size describes how many bits the library tries to define for the type.
 The next columns lists unsigned types, separated by a comma, that correspond to the optimal size.
 The third columb does the same as the previous but for singed integer.
 Other columbs show the actual size for the data model.